gimbal-ghost/gimbal-ghost/README.md

 Give it a whirl by downloading from the [releases page](https://github.com/gimbal-ghost/gimbal-ghost/releases).

+## ⚠️ Note About Empty/Black Output Videos
+Gimbal Ghost output videos use the Apple ProRes 4444 codec and will not play by default on most machines.
+If you play the output video files and don't see anything, you are missing this codec.
+Simply load the video files into your video editing application of choice (DaVinci Resolve, Adobe Premiere, etc.), and you will have no issues viewing or editing the file.

 ## 🚀 Motivation
 I have learned the most from FPV flight videos where I can clearly see the pilot's gimbals and could then go out and try what they did in the field.
 The current standard of using a "Stick Cam" comes with the overhead of an extra camera, extra time in post processing and frankly an imperfect view of the gimbals--quite a barrier to entry.
 Wouldn't it be great if we could all easily show our stick movements in our videos?